seizu/PetAlert/README.md

 **Token** is the placeholder text for *$token$*

+**LED ON/OFF** LED feedback for motion detection.

+**Power OFF/ON** OFF sends the device permanently into deep sleep mode.
+Keep in mind, to reactivate **Power ON**, the RST/EN button must be pressed to access the web interface.

 The remaining parameters are self-explanatory.
 It should be mentioned that the value for the **Attention timer** should be set as low as possible.
 A high value reduces the battery life.
-For example, if you set the detection counter to 4 and the attention timer to 60 seconds, the device will stay awake for 3 minutes in the worst case, because each detection resets the **Attention timer**.
+For example, if you set the detection counter to 4 and the attention timer to 60 seconds, at worst the device will stay awake for 3 minutes, because each detection resets the **Attention timer**.